uber/NEAL/_sources/index.rst.txt

   error: No forced unwrapping allowed

-Alternatively you can create a minimal configuration file as follows:
+Alternatively, you can create a minimal configuration file called ``neal.json``:

 .. code-block:: json